caiankeller/vorwarts-api/README.md

  **https://vorwartsapi.herokuapp.com/books**

 At time, just books are avaliable for data fetching.
-In the future, these other will be implemented.
+In the future, these other will be implemented:

 - [x] /books
 - [ ] /genres